-The Company has challenged a tax assessment by the ITA on certain options granted in 1992 to certain officers of Taro U.S.A.
+The Company has challenged a tax assessment by the Israel Income Tax Authority ("ITA") on certain options granted in 1992 to certain officers of Taro U.S.A.
 The ITA claimed that taxes should have been withheld by the Company and assessed a payment of approximately \$34 million nominal amount of tax and approximately \$19 million in interest and other charges to be paid by Taro.
 In January 2008, the Company filed an appeal against the assessment with the Haifa District Court.
 In addition, in June 2008, the Company filed an application with the ITA to have the matter raised with the U.S. Internal Revenue Service under the Israel/U.S. Tax Treaty Mutual Agreement Proceedings ("MAP").
 MAP proceedings are intended to resolve matters of double taxation; the Company itself is not a party to those MAP proceedings.
 Based on the opinion of Israeli counsel, the Company believes that no Israeli tax liability or withholding obligation arose as a result of the option exercise because both under Israeli tax law and under the Israel/U.S. Tax Treaty, no Israeli tax can be imposed on the employment or service income (including compensatory option gains) of United States residents derived from employment or services performed in the United States.
-See Item 5 - "Operating and Financial Review and Prospects - Recent Developments" for an update.